Mia-Rain/SquidtifyJS/README.md

 # SquidtifyJS
 ***
-This repo is archived for the foreseeable future, as [`Spot(y)RIP`](https://github.com/ThatGeekyWeeb/SpotyRIP) makes me no longer required to use Spotify at all!
+I am rewriting SquidtifyJS, as such, this repo is likely to feature broken code, Your Use May Vary.
 ***
 JS implementation of Spotify's API &amp; SDK, using only client side JS ~ Completely on github pages!
 <p><img src="https://cdn.discordapp.com/attachments/723802289948721162/762584657744887828/SpuidtifyJS_ex1_invert.png" width="20%" align="right"></p>